 In the U.S., oral cancer makes up 3% of all cancers and there are about 54,000 new cases diagnosed each year, according to the National Institutes of Health’s dental and craniofacial research.
 Since oral cancer can spread quickly, early diagnosis is important.

-Christopher Contag, the director of Michigan State University’s Institute for Quantitative Health Science and Engineering and also a professor in the Colleges of Human Medicine, Engineering and Natural Science, explains how MSU is revealing new biology of oral cancer cells that will advance screening and treatment methods to improve patient outcomes.
+Christopher Contag, the director of Michigan State University’s Institute for Quantitative Health Science & Engineering and also a professor in the Colleges of Human Medicine, Engineering and Natural Science, explains how MSU is revealing new biology of oral cancer cells that will advance screening and treatment methods to improve patient outcomes.

 What are the current limitations of oral cancer screenings?